U8NWXD/MuchKudos/README.md

 ## Contributing
 If you would like to contribute to this project, please get in touch by opening a pull request or an issue.
 We'd love to hear what you think!

+You will need to sign a Contributor License Agreement (CLA), which is handled by cla-assistant.
+You will be prompted to sign when submitting a pull request.
+The CLA can also be found [here](https://gist.github.com/U8NWXD/d02c7de60d403d34d341bf0dab7f6c6e)

 ## Authors
 * U8N WXD: cs.temporary@icloud.com